samuelgozlan/amplitude-dev-center/docs/data/destinations/azure-blob-storage.md

 description: Export Amplitude event data and merged user data to your Azure Blob Storage container.
 ---

-Amplitude users can now export Amplitude event data and merged user data to their Azure Blob Storage container.
-Azure Blob Storage's container policies allow you to manage and programmatically export this data into an Azure container.
-Using the Amplitude UI, you can set up recurring syncs as often as once per hour.
+Amplitude's Azure Blob Storage destination enables you to export Amplitude event data and merged user data to your Azure Blob Storage container.
+You can use Azure Blob Storage's container policies to manage and export this data programmatically into an Azure container.
+Amplitude allows recurring syncs as often as once per hour.
 --8<-- "includes/editions-all-editions.md"

 ## Azure Prerequisites for Amplitude Data Export